OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Acknowledgements

 \section{Acknowledgements}

-We thank the referee for comments which improved this manuscript.
-We thank the beta testers, including K. Z. Arellano Cordova, K. Duncan, and T. Horn, whose efforts helped to optimize the use of this code.
+We thank the beta testers, including K. Z. Arellano Cordova, K. Duncan, A. Hall, and T. Horn, whose efforts helped to optimize the use of this code.
 We thank K. Z. Arellano Cordova, C. Esteban, and J. Garcia-Rojas for providing access to Knot A extractions from their reduced MEGARA data.
 We thank K. Parker for sharing results from the recently accepted \citet{Parker2025}.
-We thank K. Duncan for insight regarding organization of this manuscript.
+We thank K. Duncan for insight and comments regarding this manuscript.
+We thank A. Rankine and A. Lawrence for suggestions regarding the relativistic corrections.
 We also thank M. Divakara and G. Romero-Cruz for insightful discussions about outflow geometry at the National Institute of Astrophysics, Optics and Electronics (INAOE) and J. Chisholm, C. Martin, and N. Murray for insightful discussions about winds, massive stars, feedback, and {\it HST}/COS at the Aspen Center for Physics.

 This work was performed in part at the Aspen Center for Physics, which is supported by a grant from the Simons Foundation (1161654, Troyer) and by National Science Foundation grant PHY-2210452.

 Support for \emph{HST} GO programs 12583 and 15840 was provided by NASA through a grant from the STScI, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.